Skip to main content

 🔧SYSTEM PROMPT

 Standing Orders: Applied to every response.
-Defines role, tone, and constraints.
+Defines role, tone, language, constraints, output format, and data sources.

 💬USER PROMPT